 Everyone hates fees.
-With our newly introduced Purple Transactor Account you can keep your cash for the good stuff with $0 monthly fee, $0 fees for card transactions in Australia and $0 dishonour fee.
+With our newly introduced Purple Transactor Account you can keep your cash for the good stuff with $0 monthly fee (no minimum deposit), $0 fees for card transactions in Australia and $0 dishonour fee.
 It’s designed to be as competitive as possible and has been awarded a five-star rating by Canstar for outstanding value~.

 However, a lack of fees isn’t the only factor that should be taken into consideration when choosing the best transaction account for your needs.
 Over the next few years, as banking technology continues to evolve, it’s likely that services such as Apple*, Google^ and Samsung Pay1 will become more and more popular.
 To ensure you’re able to make the most of the convenience these digital wallets provide, it’s vital to have a transaction account that supports the technology.

 Similarly, integration with the New Payment Platform (NPP) recently rolled out in Australia is important when choosing a new bank account.
 This provides access to innovative features such as PayID, and the ability to send and receive payments much faster than ever before.
 As the NPP continues to evolve, this integration will become vital in providing consumers with the latest functionality.

 The Purple Transactor Account ticks all these boxes and is designed as a complete solution for Australians that want their accounts to work for them – both now, and in years to come.
 To learn more, check out the Purple Transactor Account page today.